HQarroum/scoped-injector/README.md

 The base directory of the project is defined in the `base` attribute of the `project` object, it defines the root directory to start looking for modules when you require one using the scoped injector.

-The `tree` object containes a collection of identifiers you can use with the scoped injector to require a module located in its associated `path` on the filesystem.
+The `tree` object contains a collection of identifiers you can use with the scoped injector to require a module located in its associated `path` on the filesystem.
 For example, by specifying the `controller` token with an associated path of `controllers`, you can require any modules in its associated path as follow :

 ```javascript
 const $     = require('scoped-injector');